 - Same day coverage if needed

-Other Bright Horizon caregiving support includes nanny placement consultation, placement and discounts at local Bright Horizons care centers, referrals and search tools for tutoring, test preparation, sitters, eldercare planning, pet sitters and housekeepers.
+Other Bright Horizons caregiving support includes nanny placement consultation, placement, and discounts at local Bright Horizons care centers, referrals, and search tools for tutoring, test preparation, sitters, eldercare planning, pet sitters, and housekeepers.

 Dependent Care Flexible Spending Accounts

 If you signed up for a dependent care flexible spending account (FSA) last November during open enrollment or have a qualifying life event, you can use your FSA to pay for the care of a dependent.
 Qualifying dependents must live with you and are 12 years old or younger.
 A person age 13 or older qualifies if they are physically or mentally incapable of self-care and regularly spends at least eight hours a day in your household.
 Dependent care FSAs are designed to reimburse you for eligible dependent care expenses so that you can care for your loved ones while you're at work.